FXUS61 KRNK 261143

 National Weather Service Blacksburg VA

-front will then move through the area Monday with showers and
+trough and associated cold front will move through the area

 .NEAR TERM /THROUGH TONIGHT/...